 - Pick up the phone.
 Long responses and conversations via email will likely take a few minutes over the phone.

 - Make a list of emails that shouldn’t be emails and implement it into your communication strategy.

 Cleaning up your inbox and creating processes around communication will help reduce your email anxiety.
-Using a project management tool like Hassl or a communication app like Skype will help you reduce the number of internal emails to staff and external emails with clients.
-Take back control of your inbox and make emails your friend again.
+Additionally, using a project management tool like Hassl could help you drastically reduce the number of emails you send internally.
+Our in-built chat gives you the chance to get quick responses from your team, helping you take back control of your inbox and make emails your friend again.